modelscope/dash-infer/docs/sphinx/devel/source_code_build_en.rst

 This section describes how to enable and utilize the operator profiling functionality.

-1. Enable OP profile data collection
+1. Enable OP profiling data collection

-To enable OP profiling, set the environment variable as follows:
+To enable OP profiling, set the environment variable ``AS_PROFILE=ON`` before running DashInfer.

 .. code-block:: bash